The Solved Mystery of Martha Elizabeth (Lizzy) Lee, the Black Mistress of the 7th Vice President of the United States of America, John C. Calhoun.

 So now that we understand that my grandfather, Vice President John C. Calhoun did a huge favor for Henry "Black-Horse Harry" Lee IV, one that no one else was willing to do, at that time, what event of major importance happened in the life of Calhoun within that same year of 1825?

-Can you provide a direct link that connects John C. Calhoun to Henry Lee IV?
+Can you provide the direct link that connects John C. Calhoun to Henry Lee IV?

 One important thing that is not discussed nearly enough in America is, how the majority of prominent White European men of early American history had kids with enslaved Black women, who many times were already located on the inside of the Plantation as house servants.
 There are too many untold stories to mention.